mcandre/rubberstamp/README.md

 ## Problem

-In a weaksauce attempt to cut costs, GitHub Actions stops triggering `cron` scheduled actions after a period of inactivity.
+GitHub Actions stops triggering `cron` scheduled actions after a period of inactivity.
 With deleterious security implications.

 Why does this matter?